 Listen to White-handed Gibbon Sounds

 The White-handed Gibbon (Hylobates lar) [also known as the Lar Gibbon] is a widespread species found in lowland and hill evergreen forests in Malaysia, Thailand, Myanmar, Laos, China as well as in northern Sumatra.
 The song of this species is a common sound at dawn in the rainforests throughout much of its range.

-SD458a A pair singing in Kaeng Krachan National Park, Thailand.
-This cut includes two examples of the females loud sweeping ‘great call’.
+The audio in the video below features White-handed Gibbons singing in Kaeng Krachan National Park, Thailand.
+This cut includes several examples of the female gibbon loud sweeping ‘great call’.

-B09h Another pair duet.
-This one is from Taman Negara National Park in Malaysia.
+B09h Female ‘great call’ from Taman Negara National Park in Malaysia.
 The great calls of females in the southern part of this species range (Peninsula Malaysia) differ somewhat to those further north.

-SD458b An individual (likely male) White-handed Gibbon singing at dawn in Kaeng Krachan National Park, Thailand.
+SD458b An individual White-handed Gibbon singing at dawn in Kaeng Krachan National Park, Thailand.

 KT01 A male White-handed Gibbon singing at dawn in Taman Negara National Park, Malaysia.

 License audio for use in documentaries, film, radio, sound installations and more…